 According to a statement from OIR and DFS, a fraudulent email, appearing to be sent from Altmaier, has been sent to consumers, notifying that all of the recipient’s insurance policies have be cancelled.”

-“Dridex, also known as Bugat and Cridex, is the moniker of a banking trojan and the name of its botnet (infected devices) used to commit other types of illegal activities, such as sending SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything..
+“Dridex, also known as Bugat and Cridex, is the moniker of a banking trojan and the name of its botnet (infected devices) used to commit other types of illegal activities, such as sending SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places..

 The criminal group behind it, a true cyber-crime syndicate, has people working around the clock updating Dridex’s source code with new features and new methods meant to help the trojan avoid getting flagged by security software.”